 Apples are even more difficult to grow than peaches for many of the same reasons.
 It is best to have two varieties of apples that bloom at the same time to accomplish pollination.
 The combination that works best is Dorset Golden and Anna.
 Red Delicious apples will not produce in our area.

 Fruit Trees in San Antonio Have you ever considered planting a fruit tree in your yard?
 Mid-winter is an excellent time to plant fruit trees in the Bexar County area.
 Planting at this time allows the tree to place its energy toward root development in preparation for spring growth.
 Most fruit trees require a growing space of 25 feet by 25 feet; but dwarf fruit trees need only about 12 feet by 12 feet.
-The site must have exposure to full sun for at least 7 to 8 hours per day.
-Don’t plant too many fruit trees!
+The site must have exposure to full sun for at least 7 to 8 hours per day. '’t plant too many fruit trees!
 A single peach tree can easily produce two bushels of fruit–about 100 pounds!

 Prior to planting, the site should be prepared as follows: clear the site of perennial weeds and thoroughly till an area at least 4 feet by 4feet in size.
 Any hard pan layer beneath the soil should be broken up as well.
 Level the site, then till again.
-Organic matter may be added to the planting area, but it is not necessary.
-Don’t add fertilizer.
+Organic matter may be added to the planting area, but it is not necessary. '’t add fertilizer.
 To allow for better drainage, the planting site may be built up so that the tree will be sitting on a small berm.

 At planting time, plant the tree in the middle of the prepared area in a hole as big as the root system, usually about 12 inches square, and at least 18 inches deep.
 Plant the tree and refill the soil to the same depth that the tree grew in, at the nursery.
 Be careful that the tree does not settle too deep.
 If the trunk of the plant is submersed in soil at a higher level than it was originally grown, the tree will die.
 In April or may, as the grass greens up, spray a 3 or 4 foot circle around the base of the tree with a glyphosate herbicide.
-It is critical that this be done if the tree is to grow well.
+It is critical that this be 'e if the tree is to grow well.
 If you do little else, maintain this weed-free circle around the tree.
-The tree will do better than if nothing else is done.
+The tree will do better than if nothing else is 'e.

 Recommended fruit varieties for our area include: